PerryvanderMeer/laravel-console-validator/README.md

 ```

 ## Testing
-You may use the `assertExitCode()` method to assert that the command returned any validation errors:
+You may use the `assertExitCode()` method to assert that the command returned any validation error:

 ```php
 use Symfony\Component\Console\Command\Command;